 Selling with a Traditional Mortgage

 Good news: you can absolutely sell a house that still has a mortgage on it.
-The loan gets paid off when the house sells, and whatever’s left goes to settling other debts or to the heirs.
-The court keeps a pretty close eye on this to make sure the bank gets paid before anyone else sees a dime.
+The mortgage loan gets paid off through the house sale proceeds and any remaining amount will be used to pay off other debts or given to the heirs.
+The court requires the bank to receive payments before any other payments can be made.
 Fair?
 Maybe not always, but that’s how it works.
+Just remember, you’ll need to keep making those mortgage payments during probate, or the bank might start foreclosure proceedings.
+I’ve seen estates lose tens of thousands in equity because nobody kept up with the payments for a few months.

 Managing a Reverse Mortgage